-Previous environmental investigations of the Site indicate the presence of hazardous substances in groundwater, surface water, soil and/or sediments above state cleanup standards including arsenic, copper, lead, mercury, silver, zinc, cyanide, polychlorinated biphenyls (PCB), bis(2-ethylhexyl) phthalate, polycyclic aromatic hydrocarbon (PAH) compounds and fecal coliform.
-As a result, the Site is subject to the investigation and cleanup requirements of the MTCA and the Sediment Management Standards, administered by Ecology.
+The Site is currently and has historically been used as an automotive service station.
+Previous environmental investigations of the Site indicated the presence of hazardous substances in soil and groundwater above state cleanup standards including petroleum constituents.
+As a result, the Site is subject to the investigation and cleanup requirements of the Model Toxics Control Act (MTCA) administered by Ecology.